I am always researching shipwrecks and creating new drawings. Contact me to find out what is currently available and what I’m working on.

 Shown in a 26H x 32W walnut burl frame.
 Contact me for details.

-Texas purchased the fast Baltimore built schooner in 1836 and refitted and armed her for duty patrolling the Texas coast to stop ships supplying the Mexican Army.
+Texas purchased this Baltimore built schooner in 1836 and refitted and armed her for duty patrolling the Texas coast to stop ships supplying the Mexican Army.
 In April 1836, Invincible destroyed the Mexican warship Montezuma.
 In 1837, after battling two Mexican Navy ships the Invincible ran aground entering Galveston Bay.

 To see other available work follow me on Instagram.